gimhanr9/react-loyalty-frontend/README.md

 1 Clone the project.

-2 Add the environment files.
+2 Add the environment file.

 3 Go to the project directory and in the terminal run command `npm install`